jwarz/data-scientists-tools/introduction_to_r/readme.md

 <sup>Created on 2022-01-18 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Nice!
+Have a look at the output.
+The fact that you identified `"Male"` and `"Female"` as factor levels in `factor_survey_vector` enables R to show the number of elements for each category.

 ## Battle of the sexes

 You might wonder what happens when you try to compare elements of a